2nikol2/EE64/README.md

 # EE64(EE64_EXE)

 EE64 is a regular stand alone Windows application.
-EE64 doesn’t access/store/collect any personal information.
-EE64 has no connection to computer's outside world what so ever.

 EE64 simulates the World Chess Championship 1972 - Match of the Century(21 games) between Bobby Fischer(USA) and Boris Spassky(USSR).
 Fischer won the match 12½–8½.